AlaAltayeb/Cyclistic-bike-share-analysis-case-stud/README.md

 FROM
  `Cyclistic_bike.Cyclistic_Copy`;

-# check to see if the start_station_name column contains null values using this query
+# Check to see if the start_station_name column contains null values using this query
 SELECT
   *
 FROM